mattarderne/rdrn.dev/about.md

 exclude: true
 ---

+This page is about me broadly, while work related [advisory](/advisory) and [engineering](/engineering) are in those links.
 I like to treat this page as a bit of a personal garden.
 I've got a few links below, mostly related to things I'm currently interested in or have been interested in.
-I don't really do social media anymore, and much prefer the unwalled garden of a website that is entirely mine to do with whatever I feel like.
+I don't really do social media anymore [1], and much prefer the unwalled garden of a website that is entirely mine to do with whatever I feel like.

 <- Highlights are linked on the left.
 Feel free to take a look around!